Whole Washington: History

 Whole Washington was founded in 2017 in order to run a ballot measure campaign to legally establish a universal single payer healthcare plan for Washington state.
 In 2018 Erin Georgen filed a ballot initiative to the people (I-1600) to establish a statewide single payer healthcare plan called the Whole Washington Health Trust.
-The campaign was entirely volunteer run and collected over 200,000 signatures which was short of the necessary number to put the initiative on the ballot.
-In 2021 Senator Bob Hasegawa (WA-11) introduced a legislative version of the initiative into the Washington Senate as SB-5204 where it currently has seven co-sponsors.
-The bill has never been given a hearing, vote, or been introduced into the Washington House of Representatives.
+The campaign was entirely volunteer run and collected over 100,000 signatures which was short of the necessary number to put the initiative on the ballot.

+In 2019 Senator Bob Hasegawa (WA-11) introduced the first legislative version of the Washington Health Trust into the state Senate as SB.5222.
+Since its debut, the bill has been reintroduced three additional times but never been given a public hearing or floor vote.
+In 2025 it was debuted into the state House by Representative Lisa Parshley as HB.1445.

 In 2021 Whole Washington ran an updated version of I-1600 as an initiative to the legislature (I-1362) but the campaign was suspended in August 2021 due to public health concerns during the spike of the Delta variant of COVID-19.

 In 2022, campaign director Andre Stackhouse filed I-1471 on behalf of Whole Washington but the initiative did not ultimately collect enough signatures to make the ballot.

 Structure

-Whole Washington is a 501(c)(4) nonprofit organization which lobbies at the local, state, and federal levels of government on healthcare issues, especially the advocacy of single payer healthcare.
-The board of directors includes retired state senator Maralyn Chase.
+Whole Washington is a 501(c)(4) nonprofit organization which organizes at the state and federal levels of government on healthcare issues, especially the advocacy of single payer healthcare.
+It pursues political change through both legislation and the ballot initiative process.